thiagoamendola/godot-color-lut-shader/README.md

 #### How to install

-1. Copy the folder "color_grading_lut" from "addons" to your project's "addons" folder.
-2. Go to _Project Settings -> Plugins_ and change the status from "Color Grading LUT Assist Tool" to *Active*.
+1. Go to _Project Settings -> Plugins_ and change the status from "Color Grading LUT Assist Tool" to *Active*.

 #### How to use